Buddhas of Bamiyan

+In March 2001, both structures were destroyed by the Taliban following an order given on February 26, 2001, by Taliban leader Mullah Muhammad Omar, to destroy all the statues in Afghanistan "so that no one can worship or respect them in the future".
+International and local opinion condemned the destruction of the Buddhas.

+Inscribed in 2003 as part of a UNESCO World Heritage Site, the Buddhas are recognized as an outstanding expression of Gandharan Buddhism.

-The statues represented a later evolution of the classic blended style of ancient art in Afghanistan.
-Present-day inhabitants of the area, who follow Islam and speak the Hazaragi dialect of Dari Persian, call the larger statue Salsal ("the light shines through the universe") and identify it as male.
-The shorter statue is called Shamama ("Queen Mother") identifying it as a female figure.
-Technically, both were reliefs, as at their backs, they merged into the cliff wall.
+The sculptures represented a later evolution of the classic blended style of Greco-Buddhist art at Gandhara.
+The larger structure was named "Salsal" ("the light shines through the universe") and was referred as a male.
+The smaller relief is called "Shah Mama" ("Queen Mother") and is considered as a female figure, but this cannot be said with certainty.
+The smaller statue predated the larger one.
+Technically, both were reliefs: at the rear, they each merged into the cliff wall.
 The main bodies were hewn directly from the sandstone cliffs, but details were modeled in mud mixed with straw, coated with stucco.
-This coating, the majority of which wore away long ago, was painted to enhance the expressions of the faces, hands, and folds of the robes; the larger one was painted carmine red, and the smaller one was painted multiple colors.
-The lower parts of the arms of the statues were constructed from the same mud-straw mix supported on wooden armatures.
-It is believed that the upper parts of their faces were made from great wooden masks.
-Rows of holes held wooden pegs that stabilized the outer stucco.
+This coating, the majority of which wore away long ago, was painted to enhance the expressions of the faces, hands, and folds of the robes; the larger one was painted carmine red, and the smaller one was painted multiple colours.
+The lower parts of the sculptures' arms were constructed from the same mud-straw mix, supported on wooden armatures.
+It is believed that the upper parts of their faces consisted of huge wooden masks.

+Since the 2nd century CE, Bamiyan had been a Buddhist religious site on the Silk Road under the Kushans, remaining so until the Islamic conquests of 770 CE, and finally coming under the Turkic Ghaznavid rule in 977 CE.
+In 1221, Genghis Khan during the Siege of Bamyan invaded the Bamiyan Valley, wiping out most of its population but leaving the Bamiyan Buddhas undamaged.
+Later in the 17th century, Mughal emperor Aurangzeb briefly ordered the use of artillery to destroy the carvings, causing some damage, though the Buddhas survived without any major harm.

-The Buddhas were surrounded by numerous caves and surfaces decorated with paintings.
-It is thought that these mostly dated from the 6th to 8th century CE, ending with the Muslim conquests of Afghanistan.
-The smaller works of art are considered as an artistic synthesis of Buddhist art and Gupta art from India, with influences from the Sasanian Empire and the Byzantine Empire, as well as the country of Tokharistan.
+The Buddhas had been surrounded by numerous caves and surfaces decorated with paintings.
+It is thought that these mostly dated from the 6th to 8th centuries CE and had come to an end with the Muslim conquests of Afghanistan.
+The smaller works of art are considered as an artistic synthesis of Buddhist art and Gupta art from ancient India, with influences from the Sasanian Empire and the Byzantine Empire, as well as the Tokhara Yabghus.